 There is something about releasing your thoughts through a pen that can really help you sigh a deep sigh of relief.
 It seems to work a lot like talking to someone, even though it is just a piece of paper.
 Pick up a pretty journal and tell your diary all the deep secrets you aren’t comfortable sharing with another human.
 I’ve found that guided journals are a great place to get started!

-Getting some fresh air & sunlight
+Fresh air & sunlight

 There are so many benefits of spending some time in the great outdoors.
 The experience slows the heart rate, boosts your serotonin levels and has a way of putting our minds at ease.
 On a sunny day, you have the added benefits of Vitamin D exposure.